panzerdp/dmitripavlutin.com/content/posts/2016-08-10-code-shine/index.md

 ---
-title: "Make your JavaScript code shine: knockout old ES5 hacks"
+title: "Make your JavaScript Code Shine: Knockout Old ES5 Hacks"
 description: "Hacks influence negatively the way JavaScript programs are coded.
 Find out how to remove old hacks and make your code shining again using ES2015 features."
 published: "2016-08-10"
 modified: "2019-07-05"